Table Of Contents

 Environmental impact

-Sustainable packaging covers a wide range of products, from fully biodegradable and recyclable materials, to reduce plastic components.
-Very few products can boast zero environmental harm, so it’s important to assess the relative environmental footprint of different packaging options, and make a choice that aligns with your company's sustainability goals.
+Sustainable packaging covers a wide range of products, from fully biodegradable and recyclable materials to reducing plastic components.
+Very few products can boast zero environmental harm, so it’s important to assess the relative environmental footprint of different packaging options and make a choice that aligns with your company's sustainability objectives.
 Materials should be evaluated for their carbon footprint (including air miles for imports), recyclability, and biodegradability, as well as their reuse potential.

 The long perspective